mehimself/mehimself/README.md

 - summarize the changes in the thread
 - _Commit_, _revisit_, or _revert_ changes based on user response

 I think human piloting is essential.
-Especially reasoning models undergo subtle changes over time and have occasional disconnects and after all: Our payload is a ___user experience___.
+Especially reasoning models undergo subtle changes over time and have occasional disconnects and after all: Our payload is ___user experience___.